 In 1976, Thomas Boggs became partner at the Midtown Huey’s.
 He strived to create and maintain the ideal restaurant with the best food, the best service and the best atmosphere.
-Huey’s now operates nine locations.
+Huey’s now operates ten locations.
 Mr. Boggs passed away in May of 2008, but his children carry on the Huey’s legacy and continue to honor the philosophy that Boggs built his business on.

 Good Burgers Wanted